 Boxcar scars are a type of acne scar that leads to rounded dents or craters in your skin.
-Because of this, boxcar scars take longer to go away than other acne scars.
+Because of this, boxcar scars take longer to fade than other acne scars.
 These scars aren’t dangerous, but some people don’t like how they look.

 What Are Boxcar Scars?